SaifM0de/3D-Printed-RaspberryPi-Case/README.md

 PLA will also work but should be avoided since its glass transition temperature is around 50C so will likely warp over time when CPU temps exceed 50C

+ABS was not reliable due to warping and shrinkage at 100% infill.
+Lowering the infill density to <50% may produce better prints.